ARCHIVED - Quarterly Financial Report - For the quarter ended 31 December 2013

 Significant Changes in Relation to Operations, Personnel and Programs

-The approval of additional personnel to enhance priority processes for the National Energy Board will result in an increase to NEB authorities.
+The approval of additional personnel to enhance priority processes for the National Energy Board has resulted in an increase to NEB authorities.

 Budget 2012 Implementation